autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-repositories/creating-autoware-repositories.md

 ## What is Meta-repository?

 A meta-repository is a repository that manages multiple repositories, and [Autoware](https://github.com/autowarefoundation/autoware) is one of them.
 It serves as a centralized control point for referencing, configuring, and versioning other repositories.

-By using Ansible and VCS, you can automatically set up your Autoware.
+In order to do that,
-`autoware.repos` file manages the configuration of multiple repositories.
+Autoware meta-repository includes [`autoware.repos`](https://github.com/autowarefoundation/autoware/blob/main/autoware.repos) file for managing multiple repositories.

-Note:
-[VCS](https://github.com/dirk-thomas/vcstool) stands for Version Control System, such as Git or Subversion.
+We will use [VCS](https://github.com/dirk-thomas/vcstool) tool (Version Control System) for handling .repos file.
+VCS provides us with the capability to import, export, and pull from multiple repositories.

+We will use VCS for importing all necessary repositories in our workspace.
+Please follow the documentation for VCS and .repos file usage.

 ## How to create and customize your autoware meta-repository